History of the Argentina national basketball team: 1910s and 1920s

 The first basketball clubs in Argentina were YMCA, Hindú and Independiente.
 By 1912 the first basketball games were held by YMCA headquarters in Buenos Aires.
 In 1913 the first games between Argentine and Uruguayan YMCA are played.
 One year later, the YMCA organised the first internal championship.
 In 1919 the Uruguay national team played a game v. local team Nacional, in Buenos Aires.

-In 1921 the "Argentine Basketball Federation" (original name: "Federación Argentina de Basket-Ball" – FABB) was established to organise competitions not only in Buenos Aires but in several cities around Argentina, such as Bahía Blanca and Córdoba where basketball would develop significantly in successive years.
+In 1921 the "Argentine Basketball Confederation" (original name: "Federación Argentina de Basket-Ball" – FABB) was established to organise competitions not only in Buenos Aires but in several cities around Argentina, such as Bahía Blanca and Córdoba where basketball would develop significantly in successive years.
 Argentina played its first international game (representing the FABB) against Uruguay in 1921.
 The players chosen to play that match were: S.G.
 Romero, J.C.
 Rodríguez Quiroga (captain), A. Birba, M. Hernandorena, J. Barbier.

 In successive years, other clubs such as Ñaró, Estudiantes (LP), River Plate, Gimnasia y Esgrima, Universitario and Racing) registered their teams to the Federation.
 On August 30, 1929, the Argentine Basketball Federation (current "Confederación Argentina") was established, with founder members from Buenos Aires, Córdoba, Santa Fe, La Rioja, North Federation and Bahía Blanca.
 The Federación Argentina focused on the spread of basketball in Buenos Aires as in the rest of the provinces of Argentina.